translate/pootle/docs/upstream_differences.rst

 - Single-column and wide browsing table.

-- All templates are gathered in a single location (*pootle/templates*), and have been reorganized and sorted.

 - `Modern browser support <browsers>`_.
 This includes latest stable versions of major browsers, and therefore some JavaScript libraries that don't rely on old browsers can be used (namely jQuery 2.x).
 Some